Reporting Non-Cash Gambling Prizes on Form W-2G

-Non-cash gambling prizes, such as cars, trips, or other items, must be reported on Form W-2G (Certain Gambling Winnings) based on their fair market value (FMV).
-Here’s how it works:
+Non-cash gambling prizes, such as cars, trips, or other valuable items, must be reported on Form W-2G (Certain Gambling Winnings) at their fair market value (FMV).
+Here’s what you need to know:

 Reporting Non-Cash Prizes